Estimated reading time: 11 minutes

 Cash basis accounting is akin to checking your wallet to gauge your business’s financial health.
 It’s straightforward and intuitive.

-In inventory, this looks like accounting for items when they are purchased by you, rather than when they are sold to your customer.
+In inventory, this looks like accounting for items when you purchase them, rather than when they are sold to your customer.

-• Short-Term Focus: It can paint a misleading picture of long-term profitability and financial health.
-Big expenses can skew your view of a particular month.
+- Short-term focus: It can paint a misleading picture of long-term profitability and financial health.
+Big expenses can skew your view for a particular month.

-• Limited Growth Insight: For businesses with inventory or those offering credit to customers, cash accounting can obscure the real financial picture, making it harder to make informed strategic decisions.
+- Limited growth insights: For businesses with inventory or those offering credit to customers, cash accounting can obscure the real financial picture, making it harder to make informed strategic decisions.

 What is Accrual Basis Accounting?

-In inventory, this looks like accounting for items as cost of goods sold (COGS) when they are sold to the customer, rather than when they were purchased by you.
+In inventory, this looks like accounting for items as cost of goods sold (COGS) when they are sold to the customer, rather than when you purchase them.

 Understanding these two methods is essential, as they not only influence how you track income and expenses but also shape critical business decisions.